-On Earth's Northern hemisphere, continental areas are clustered around the pole, while south of the Equator wide patches of ocean separate sparse mainlands; moreover, Africa and the Americas narrow down towards the South.
-This peculiar distribution of lands is the foundation for a group of interrupted star-shaped map projections centered on the Northern Pole with a more or less circular core (often a hemisphere) surrounded by lobes with the less important Antarctica split between their ends.
+On Earth's northern hemisphere, continental areas are clustered around the pole, while south of the Equator wide patches of ocean separate sparse mainlands; moreover, Africa and the Americas narrow down towards the South.
+This peculiar distribution of lands is the foundation for a group of interrupted star-shaped map projections centered on the north pole with a more or less circular core (often a hemisphere) surrounded by lobes with the less important Antarctica split between their ends.
 Some star maps invert this pattern, with a Southern polar aspect privileging oceans.
 Nonpolar aspects are possible but virtually unknown, at least with manual computation.

 As a rule, star projections are composite designs; polar azimuthal projections are natural candidates for the core due to their circular parallels.
 The projection's creator must decide whether the lobes are uniform in size and shape, and how well they preserve the core's features like shape and spacing of parallels.